GitBruno/docxicml/README.md

-docx-cavate DOCX to ICML converter
+docxcavate DOCX to ICML converter
 ==================================

-docx-cavate is designed to convert .docx documents, such as those created by Microsoft Word, and convert them to Textile and ICML.
+docxcavate is designed to convert .docx documents, such as those created by Microsoft Word, and convert them to Textile and ICML.
 It's main intend is to help getting content ready for both digital and print publishing.
 It aims to produce simple and clean snippets by using semantic information only, therefore ignoring things like font-info and colours.
-Unlike Pandoc, docx-cavate believes and assumes that styles are applied semantically, and therefore keeps any style references bewteen formats.
+Unlike Pandoc, docxcavate believes and assumes that styles are applied semantically, and therefore keeps any style references bewteen formats.

 This package is standing on the shoulders of [Python-Mammoth](https://github.com/mwilliamson/python-mammoth) to convert the docx to html, and [html2textile](https://bitbucket.org/ergo/html2textile) to convert HTML to Textile.
 Then it uses an XSLT stylesheet to transform the HTML to ICML.